RMITLibrary/easy_cite/2022-build/markdown/rmitharvard.md

 ##### Rule (television program)

-> Director's family name Initial (director) or Producer’s family name Initial (producer) (Year) 'Title of episode: subtitle of episode' \[television program\], *Name of series* (season number, episode number), Name of station or studio, Place of production.
+> Director's family name Initial (director) or Producer's family name Initial (producer) (Year of release) 'Title of episode: subtitle of episode' \[format\], Name of series (season number, episode number), Name of Station or Studio, Place of Production.

 ##### Examples